steviemilitello/ttrpg-tracker/README.md

 - They want to be able to add new books to their library
 - They want to be able to delete books from their collection
 - They want to be able to sort the books by name, genre, system, creator, type etc.

-- Stretch Goal
-- Letting users sort own library into folders/sub-collection
-- Being able to access their owned PDFs versions from the app either from a local directory where it is stored or from their Google Drive

 ### IMPLEMENTATION